-Author’s note: Ahead of this week’s 2021 U.S. Olympic Wrestling Trials (full schedule here), On Her Turf examined the current offering of women’s wrestling weight classes.
+Author’s note: At the Tokyo Olympics, Adeline Gray won a silver medal in the women’s 76kg weight class (the heaviest weight class in women’s wrestling).
+This story – which was originally published ahead of the U.S. Olympic Wrestling Trials – examines the current offering of women’s wrestling weight classes.
 While wrestling weight classes are officially measured in kilograms, this story uses pounds when listing weight class cutoffs.

 U.S. wrestler Adeline Gray often jokes about being the “heavyweight champion of the world.”

 To be clear: Gray is, technically, the heavyweight champion of the world.
 The 30-year-old has won five world titles – more than any other American wrestler (male or female) – all in the heaviest women’s weight class.